krezelj/academia/docs/guides/custom-environments.rst

   method to make sure that there are no unused states (see :class:`academia.environments.DoorKey`'s source code for an example use case).

-The two other generic wrappers, :class:`GenericMinigridWrapper` and :class:`GenericAtariWrapper` work similarly but have some extra functionalities which can help to set up some more specific environments.
+The two other generic wrappers, :class:`GenericMiniGridWrapper` and :class:`GenericAtariWrapper` work similarly but have some extra functionalities which can help to set up some more specific environments.
 The former makes it easier to handle the ``difficulty`` parameter for